-- If you need the best cellular trail camera on the market and have an unlimited budget, this is your camera.
-Super fast with infinite programming options, the SC950C is top of the line.
+- Super fast with infinite programming options, the3G SC950C is top of the line in many areas.
 Just make sure to keep your budget open... you'll be buying lots of batteries." - TCP Staff

 Model # SC950catt & SC950cvz | Reconyx SC950c Owner's Manual